-Also referred to as: Mechanical Design Engineering Manager
+Also referred to as: Mechanical Design Engineering Manager, Mechanical Systems Engineering Manager

 Requirements and Responsibilities

-Mechanical Engineering Manager manages a team of mechanical engineers designing parts, engines, tools, or other mechanical equipment and industrial processes.
-Designs, scopes, and develops new mechanical engineering initiatives and projects, and manages them through their life cycles.
-Being a Mechanical Engineering Manager helps establish programs to support training, process improvements, and the creation and maintenance of best practices and protocols.
-Interfaces with other departments to identify new potential products and projects.
-Additionally, Mechanical Engineering Manager requires a bachelor's degree.
-Typically reports to a head of a unit/department.
+Mechanical Engineering Manager manages the design and analysis of mechanical components and systems to meet specified requirements and standards.
+Provides technical direction to team members in designing, developing, and testing mechanical systems or components.
+Being a Mechanical Engineering Manager utilizes CAD software and other design and modeling tools to plan, develop, and improve mechanical parts or components.
+Oversees prototype testing to evaluate the performance, reliability, and safety of mechanical systems and reviews data and analysis to develop improvements.
+Additionally, Mechanical Engineering Manager manages engineering projects through their entire lifecycle, including cost and requirement analysis, scheduling, and coordinating activities with stakeholders.
+Establishes programs to support training, process improvements, and best practices and protocols.
+Leads initiatives with other departments to identify potential products and projects.
+Stays abreast of new technologies and processes and implements changes to improve the organization's mechanical engineering capabilities.
+Requires a bachelor's degree in mechanical engineering.
+Typically reports to a director.
 The Mechanical Engineering Manager manages subordinate staff in the day-to-day performance of their jobs.
 True first level manager.
 Ensures that project/department milestones/goals are met and adhering to approved budgets.
 Has full authority for personnel actions.
 To be a Mechanical Engineering Manager typically requires 5 years experience in the related area as an individual contributor.
-1 - 3 years supervisory experience may be required.
+1-3 years supervisory experience may be required.
 Extensive knowledge of the function and department processes.

 Find out Job Distribution by: